Central Heating Power Flush Cost

 Things to Consider About Power Flushing

 Power flushing may seem expensive, but it will increase the life of your boiler and make the system more efficient, so saving over the long term.
-Boilers can fail due to excessive, especially modern condensing boilers are much more sensitive to debris build up, so always get a full system flush before installing a new boiler.
+Boilers can fail due to excessive buildup, especially modern condensing boilers are much more sensitive to debris build up, so ensure you get your heating system flushed before installing a new boiler.

 Most manufacturers will not accept a claim on a boiler if the system hasn’t been recently power flushed!